Welcome to FlashAlert Newswire - Colorado Springs/Pueblo

 if you meet the minimum size requirement.

 • The premium service is for groups that meet the size requirements below.
 It delivers emergency messages to ALL radio, TV and newspaper newsrooms, including use on TV screen crawls.
-And like the basic service, it automatically pushes your information onto the KRDO and KOAA TV websites (KKTV places your info onto their website manually).
+And like the basic service, it automatically pushes your information onto the KRDO and KOAA TV and The Gazette websites (KKTV and Fox21 place your info onto their websites manually).

 Register here for the premium service